When Can a Juvenile Be Tried in Adult Court?

 Regardless of the crime, minors facing criminal charges can encounter severe consequences that affect the rest of their life.
 If your child is being charged with a crime, speak with a juvenile defense lawyer to determine the best possible options for your case.

-When Can Juveniles Be Tried as Adults in California?
+When Can Juveniles Be Tried As Adults in California?

 California allows 16- to 17-year-olds to be tried as adults in California in the California Superior Court through the following procedures:

-• Filing a fitness hearing
+- Filing a fitness hearing

-• Filing directly in an adult criminal court at the prosecutor’s discretion
+- Filing directly in an adult criminal court at the prosecutor’s discretion

-• Through certain predetermined aggravated offenses that allow for an automatic trial
+- Through certain predetermined aggravated offenses that allow for an automatic trial

 However, not all minors 16 or older will be punished through the adult criminal justice system, as this is typically required only for the most severe crimes.
 Depending on the circumstances, you may still be tried within the juvenile justice system instead of in adult court.
+Serving sentences in adult jail or prison lacks the rehabilitative programs available in juvenile detention centers and carries an increased stigma.

 We encourage you to work with a juvenile defense attorney if you want to avoid being tried as an adult in adult criminal court.
 An experienced lawyer from Aron Law Firm can support you, helping you avoid adult jail, life imprisonment, more severe sentences, and other negative penalties for certain crimes.